Mount Everest: Height, Location, Facts And More

 Peak XV and its Official Naming

 The peak now known as the highest of the peaks was originally referred to as Peak XV during the Great Trigonometrical Survey.
 Upon some calculations, it was found to be the tallest point on earth.
 This peak was somewhat controversially named the Sir George Everest peak after the work he did mapping the area.
-The askari (guard) who was first to take the measurements had the height as 29,002 feet (8,840 meters) which is near the current height we meet today.
+The askari (guard) who was first to take the measurements had a height of 29,002 feet (8,840 meters), which is near the current height we meet today.

 Modern Measurement Techniques

-In recent times, measurement of the height of the mountain has been done with the help of sophisticated technology with the aid of global positioning systems, satellites and laser ranging to give a much more precise answer.
-Over the years there has been a series of surveys conducted by various countries like India and China, the USA, and Nepal.
-Another successful attempt was made in 1999 when the National Geographic and the Boston Museum of Science sent a team that equipped the mountain with GPS units to measure the height of the mountain to a record precision.
+In recent times, measurement of the height of the mountain has been done with the help of sophisticated technology, with the aid of global positioning systems, satellites, and laser ranging to give a much more precise answer.
+Over the years, there have been a series of surveys conducted by various countries like India and China, the USA, and Nepal.
+Another successful attempt was made in 1999 when the National Geographic and the Boston Museum of Science sent a team that equipped the mountain with GPS units to measure the height of the mountain with precision.

-In 2020, the Nepal government and China declared their new together official height of Mount Everest to be 8,848.86 meters (29,031.7 feet).
-The height of Everest is hard to measure since it depends on how the top of a mountain is measured such as the inclusion of the snow cap or only the rocky top and the calculation of the sea level.
-The mountain is yet to grow at a slower pace due to the continuous tectonic plate collision which keeps on pushing the Himalayas upwards with time.
+In 2020, the Nepal government and China declared their new official height of Mount Everest to be 8,848.86 meters (29,031.7 feet).
+The height of Everest is hard to measure since it depends on how the top of a mountain is measured, such as the inclusion of the snow cap or only the rocky top, and the calculation of the sea level.
+The mountain is yet to grow at a slower pace due to the continuous tectonic plate collision, which keeps on pushing the Himalayas upwards with time.

 Conquering Chomolungma – The History of Mt.
 Everest Ascents